-Elise is a PhD candidate in Environmental Studies.
+Elise was a PhD candidate in Environmental Studies.
+She successfully defended her PhD in November 2019.

 A human geographer with one foot in political theory, she is interested in how society can anticipate and respond to climate change and other environmental stressors in equitable and sustainable ways.
 Elise has worked for several years on environmental policy and governance, designing and conducting policy relevant research in the field of climate change and sustainable development.
 Her research has centred on different aspects of climate adaptation and social vulnerability, including assessing livelihood security among vulnerable communities, issues of environmental migration, social equity and gender, as well as the allocation and governance of international climate finance for adaptation.
 She has also worked on more general conceptual explorations of issues including the monitoring and evaluation of adaptation initiatives and the possibility of adaptation redistributing vulnerability rather than reducing it.